TAG Heuer Monaco

 The TAG Heuer Monaco, initially introduced by Heuer in 1969, is a line of automatic chronograph wristwatches created to commemorate the Monaco Grand Prix.
 Notable for its distinctive square case, the Monaco was among the first of its kind in this design, following Rolex's introduction of a square chronograph in 1940.

 The watch gained significant recognition after Steve McQueen wore it in the 1971 film Le Mans, which, over time, has closely associated it with the actor.
 Despite being phased out in the mid-1970s, the Monaco was reintroduced in 1998 with a redesigned appearance and again in 2003 with new mechanisms, reflecting a renewed interest in McQueen's legacy.

 Years later, the watch became more famous in the 2008-2012 television drama series Breaking Bad, when drug kingpin Walter White, portrayed by actor Bryan Cranston, was gifted with one in the fifth season, which he wore until the final episode.

+The watch is also famous in Formula One as Tag Heuer are the official timekeeper since 2025, additionally they are a major sponsor of Red Bull Racing, The watch is often worn by world champion Max Verstappen.